Comprehensive Examination for PhD Students

 To test the student’s abilities to critically reflect on different experimental approaches, to link different concepts and to conduct research at the level of a PhD student, the student will write a grant proposal.
 The proposal must outline a research project of 3-5 years (usually 3 aims).
 It must contain a lay abstract (<250 words), a summary (<500 words), plus the main body of 10 pages or less; including tables and figures (12 point, 1 inch margins).
 Additional pages are permitted for references only.
 The grant proposal should be related to - but not be the same as - the research of the respective student and must be an original idea.
 The topic is subject to approval by the Program Committee.

-- Mentors: One or more mentors may be selected by the student in consultation with the supervisor and may include the supervisor but not the examiners.
+- Mentors: One or more mentors may be selected by the student in consultation with the supervisor and advisory committee.
+The supervisor can be a mentor but not an examiner.